fishjam-dev/fishjam-docs/docs/introduction/example_scenarios.md

 # Example Scenarios

-Below, we present example scenarios that can be achieved with Jellyfish.
+Below, we present example scenarios that can be achieved with Fishjam.
-Each scenario consists of a short description and illustrative Jellyfish internal architecture so that you can catch the difference between peers and components even better!
+Each scenario consists of a short description and illustrative Fishjam internal architecture so that you can catch the difference between peers and components even better!